Mode mapping Q > 500 000 photonic crystal nanocavities using free carrier absorption: Discussion

 \section{Discussion}

 In our current experimental setup we do not reach the resolution limit of the imaging method.
-The most important limiting factor for the resolution is the pump focus.
-Therefore we simulate with the realistically smallest pump spot of 213 nm (obtainable with an objective of NA = 0.95) and find a resolution limit of 240 nm using Sparrow's criterion.
-This suggests we can indeed approach the diffraction limit of the visible light pump.
-The model does not include carrier diffusion, which might become significant at the nanometer scale, but this resolution limit opens up prospects of measuring the standing waves of the optical mode.
+The most important limiting factor for the resolution is the pump focus, as illustrated in Fig.~\ref{fig:InputModeVertical}.
+Therefore we simulate with the realistically smallest pump spot of 213 nm (obtainable with an objective of NA = 0.95) and find a resolution limit of 240 nm using Sparrow's criterion, indeed approaching the diffraction limit of the 405~nm pump light itself.
+The resolution limit of 240 nm opens up prospects of measuring the fringes of the standing waves of the optical mode in Fig.~\ref{fig:InputModeVertical}(b).
 See Appendix~\ref{AppxD:Resolution} for details on the resolution limit simulation.

+We note that, other than in NSOM measurements, we probe the field inside the PhC membrane as opposed to just above the PhC surface.
+With the absorption coefficient estimated at $9\times10^4$~\cite{adachi1992physical} the 180~nm thick slab will absorb 80$\%$ of the pump light with a slight bias towards the surface.
+Therefore our probing is determined by the cylindrical volume integral where absorbed pump light and mode profile overlap in the slab.